nikoschatzi/Connect-Four/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The repository includes the implementation of Score4 game.
+The repository includes the implementation of [Connect Four game](https://en.wikipedia.org/wiki/Connect_Four).
 This project was implemented in the VLSI course of the 8th semester of ECE DUTh which was supervised by Associate professor George Dimitrakopoulos.